-#15 You purchase beer by the half print
+#15 You purchase beer by the half print in Amsterdam

 As someone from the UK, who sees beer served by the pint on a regular basis, it seemed odd to me that local brews are often served by the half-pint throughout the city.
 However, this makes sense as you’re able to try multiple beers without getting intoxicated, meaning that you can thoroughly enjoy your Amsterdam experience!

 #16 Some of the best of the Netherlands is outside of Amsterdam